Demarsch/twitter-sent-asys-bot/README.md

 ## Description

 The bot is launched by using console command `python App.py`.
 Additionaly, an integer argument can be provided that defines the total running time in seconds (default is 360 seconds = 5 minutes).
-The bot will check every minute for all mentions of the current user and if it detects a tweet where it is mentioned along with another user (target user), it then loads up to 500 latest tweets of the target user, performs a sentiment analysis of them using [VADER](https://github.com/cjhutto/vaderSentiment), plot a line chart of the compound score and reply back to the original tweet posting this chart.
+The bot checks every minute for all mentions of the current user and if it detects a tweet where it is mentioned along with another user (target user), it then loads up to 500 latest tweets of the target user, performs a sentiment analysis of them using [VADER](https://github.com/cjhutto/vaderSentiment), plots a line chart of the compound score and replies back to the original tweet, posting this chart.
 The bot tries to prevent abuse by scanning each account only once.
 Below are some example of these charts

 - Tweets of [@HellthyJunkFood](https://twitter.com/HellthyJunkFood)